core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The registration policy for the IANA registry established in  {{iana-coap-pubsub-parameters}} is defined as one of "Standards Action with Expert Review", "Specification Required", and "Expert Review".
 This section gives some general guidelines for what the experts should be looking for; however, they are being designated as experts for a reason, so they should be given substantial latitude.

-These registration policies are designed to accommodate different use cases; “Standards Action with Expert Review” allows for further IETF standards and extensions, maintaining consistency and alignment with established protocols; “Specification Required” allows third-party specifications from Standards Development Organizations (SDOs) to register parameters, enabling interoperability and broader applicability; and “Expert Review” provides a flexible mechanism for exposing new parameters that implementors do not want to keep in a private range.
+These registration policies are designed to accommodate different use cases; “Standards Action with Expert Review” allows for further IETF standards and extensions, maintaining consistency and alignment with established protocols; “Specification Required” allows third-party specifications from Standards Development Organizations (SDOs) to register topic properties, enabling interoperability and broader applicability; and “Expert Review” provides a flexible mechanism for exposing new properties that implementors do not want to keep in a private range.

 Expert reviewers should take into consideration the following points:

 * Clarity and correctness of registrations.
 Experts are expected to check the clarity of purpose and use of the requested entries.
-Experts need to make sure that registered parameters are clearly defined in the corresponding specification.
-Parameters that do not meet these objectives of clarity and completeness must not be registered.
+Experts need to make sure that registered topic properties are clearly defined in the corresponding specification.
+Properties that do not meet these objectives of clarity and completeness must not be registered.

 * Point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.
 The zones tagged as "Private Use" are intended for testing purposes and closed environments.
 Code points in other ranges should not be assigned for testing.